icgrp/ese532_handouts/_sources/hw6/walk_through.md

 In this HW, we will analyze how the processor core communicates with an accelerator.
 We tell you some specific things to experiment with, but you should do some reading from:
-- This HW is highly related to this [Vitis Hoste Code Optimization Tutorial](https://xilinx.github.io/Vitis-Tutorials/2020-2/docs/build/html/docs/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.html)
+- This HW is highly related to this [Vitis Host Code Optimization Tutorial](https://xilinx.github.io/Vitis-Tutorials/2020-2/docs/build/html/docs/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.html)
 - Chapter 6, 7, 19, 20 of [UG1393](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1393-vitis-application-acceleration.pdf)
 - [Programming for Vitis HLS](https://docs.xilinx.com/r/2020.2-English/ug1399-vitis-hls/Vitis-HLS-Coding-Styles)